chasefleming/elem-go/examples/htmx-fiber-counter/README.md

-# Counter App Example with elem-go, htmx, Go Fiber
+# Counter App Example with `elem-go`, `htmx`, `Go Fiber`

-This is a simple counter application demonstrating the integration of a Go Fiber backend with elem-go for server-side HTML element creation and htmx for dynamic front-end interactions.
+This is a simple counter application demonstrating the integration of a `Go Fiber` backend with `elem-go` for server-side HTML element creation and `htmx` for dynamic front-end interactions.

 ## Prerequisites